Melanism

 Melanistic guinea pigs (Cavia porcellus) are rare, and are used in rituals by Andean curanderos.

-Melanism is the congenital excess of melanin in an organism resulting in dark pigment.

-Pseudomelanism, also called abundism, is another variant of pigmentation, identifiable by dark spots or enlarged stripes, which cover a large part of the body of the animal, making it appear melanistic.
+Pseudomelanism, also called abundism, is another variant of pigmentation, identifiable by dark spots or enlarged stripes, which cover a large part of the body of an animal, making it appear melanistic.

-The morbid deposition of black matter, often of a malignant character causing pigmented tumors, is called melanosis.
+Melanosis is hyperpigmentation associated with increased melanin, which occurs as part of a number of conditions, some are benign (like freckles).
+Others are (or can become) malignant.
+Some conditions are congenital and others are acquired.